onja-org/w2_js_foundations/01_environment_setup.md

 You will often use commands like `cd` (change directory) to navigate to the right folder.
 For example, `cd ~` takes you to your home folder. `cd ..` takes you up one folder. `cd foldername` takes you into a folder called `foldername`.

-**Try This:** Open VS Code's terminal and type `pwd`.
-Then open your computer's terminal and type `pwd`.
-See the difference?
-Then type `ls` (or `dir` on Windows) in both to see the files in each location.
-Try navigating with `cd` from your home folder to find your project folder.
-These commands are important and will help you to understand where you are in your file system.

 ---

 ## Installation Guide

 Even if you already have these tools installed, it's worth understanding what each one does and how to install them fresh (for future reference or new computers).
+But if you do have them installed, you can skip the installation steps and just test that they work.

 ### 1. Installing VS Code